 Many developers, architects, and product managers have used REST APIs and are familiar with the synchronous communication paradigm.
 You make a request and wait for the response.
 This is exactly how the world wide web works.
-You enter a URL e.g., www.google.com in the browser's address bar and it sends a request to the server.
-Following, the server sends the response with the website content.
+You enter a URL (e.g., www.google.com) in the browser's address bar and it sends a request to the server.
+The server then sends the response with the website content.
 The web is the greatest implementation of a REST API.

 However, there are certain situations where you don't really need a response from the server.
-In most cases its only important to have some confirmation that the request was received.
+In most cases it's only important to have some confirmation that the request was received.
 This is also called "fire and forget", and it's very useful when you just want to communicate or inform that "something happened."
 You're not requesting or asking for anything, thus you don't need a response.
-Examples of this are:

 - A user just signed up.

 - Your fridge is almost empty.